 Not to mention the fact that on an ordinary seat, the bottom of a heavy cyclist will suffer a lot.
 So, my recommendation is to buy a saddle with springs like this one (see on Amazon).
 Yes, this model is not light compared to sports seats, and maybe someone will think that it is expensive, but your back and your bottom will say big thank you if you do this.

 Since we recommend a cross-country or a mountain electric bike, which implies a forward-leaning position, a novice cyclist may encounter tiredness and pain in wrists and palms.

 In this case, a good choice is to install ergonomic grips, which would allow your hands to rest.
 Here are several examples (see on Amazon).

 Front fork on mid-budget e-bikes is often without suspension.
 Such forks tend to break down rather fast even under light riding conditions.
 Sooner or later you will have to think about replacing one.

 As far as we know, there are no spring forks that can work adequately with a weight of 130 kg or more (290 pounds or more).
 So only air compression forks can work.
 Look at the models at least as good as RockShox Recon Solo Air (see on Amazon).

 We suggest changing e-bike wheels when this moment comes.
 Even the second-hand wheels, if they are worked on by a competent mechanic, should serve at least one or two active seasons.

 In any case, pay a visit to a competent bike mechanic and say that you need a sturdy wheel and the most reliable spokes, which will have to withstand a heavy load.
-After the first hundred kilometers, you will need to visit the mechanic again to tighten the spokes.
+After the first hundred kilometres, you will need to visit the mechanic again to tighten the spokes.
 It will be quite difficult to break such wheels if you do not jump with all the weight from high curbs.